tensor-warrior/tensor-warrior/README.md

 ### Hi there 👋
 I am Gulshan Mishra, a third year engineering student at NIT Agartala, currently residing in Agartala, Tripura (India).
-I have decent knowledege in Deep Learning with TensorFlow and PyTorch and have done a couple of projects with them
+I have decent knowledege in Deep Learning and have done a couple of projects in TensorFlow and PyTorch
 - 🔭 I’m currently working on my Algorithmic and Web development skills

 - 🌱 I’m currently learning back-end web development and reinforcement learning